madhur/madhur.github.com/_posts/2020-02-29-request-header-is-too-large.markdown

     at java.lang.Thread.run(Thread.java:745)
 ```

-Interestingly, the occurence of these errors in the logs were very few but I was seeing lot of failures in our availability dashboards.
+Interestingly, the occurrence of these errors in the logs were very few but I was seeing lot of failures in our availability dashboards.
 That's where I observed this note in the exception:

 ` Note: further occurrences of HTTP header parsing errors will be logged at DEBUG level.`

-The way tomcat works is that for certain type of errors such as above, it will only log the error once with the `INFO` level, and then further occurences are logged only at the `DEBUG` level.
+The way tomcat works is that for certain type of errors such as above, it will only log the error once with the `INFO` level, and then further occurrences are logged only at the `DEBUG` level.

 This change in log level is an in memory change and hence is retained until the tomcat is restarted.